There are some basic differences in the dimension, manufacturing, and uses of ERW/GP/GI/MS Pipes & Tubes, such as

 Spar Steel is the leading scaffolding company for the supply of quality products in different ranges and dimensions of ERW/GI/GP Pipes and tubes in the Gulf, Dubai, UAE, and other MENA countries.
 Spar Steel is known and trusted for manufacturing with the latest advanced technology a wide range of steel pipes and tubes like MS/ERW Pipes/Black Pipes /GP/GI Pipes/GIS Tubes/Galvanised Pipes/Galvanised Tubes /ARAMCO Pipes & Tubes, etc. based on international parameters.

 GI/GP/MS PIPES AND TUBES

 GI Pipesand Tubes

 GI stands for “galvanized iron”.
-Thus, GI pipes are galvanized iron pipes or called coated iron pipes in old terminology.
+Thus, GI pipes are galvanized iron pipes, or called coated iron pipes in old terminology.
 GI carbon steel pipes are immersed in a galvanic (zinc) bath.
 GI (Galvanized Iron) Pipes are classified into 3 grades based on their weight per meter and inner diameter thickness.
-The more the thickness, the better the performance and durability.
-According to the IS 1239, each pipe shall bear a color strip across the circumference for identifying the “class” of the GI pipes.
-These pipes are cheaper, of lightweight and easy to handle.
+The more thickness, the better the performance, and durability.
+According to IS 1239, each pipe shall bear a color strip across the circumference for identifying the “class” of the GI pipes.
+These pipes are cheaper, lightweight, and easy to handle.